 Sometimes having a dry mouth is just a normal part of life.
 Temporary anxiety, open-mouthed breathing, and mild dehydration are all examples of physiologic (or “normal”) causes of xerostomia.
 Additionally, menopause, pregnancy and decreases in salivary production due to sleep are also considered physiologic causes of xerostomia.

-Sixty-three percent of the top 200 most commonly prescribed drugs in the U.S. are known to cause dry mouth.
+Sixty-three percent of the top 200 most commonly prescribed drugs in the U.S. are known to cause xerostomia.
 What’s worse, the higher the number of medications a person takes, the higher the chance of dry mouth.
-This is why as we age, we tend to experience more instances of dry mouth.
+This is why as we age, we tend to experience more instances of xerostomia.

 Habitual use of alcohol, cigarettes, and/or drugs